How to become an archivist

 - information science

-After you complete a degree, you'll do a postgraduate qualification in archives or records management recognised by the Archives & Records Association (ARA).
+After you complete a degree, you can do a postgraduate qualification in archives or records management recognised by the Archives & Records Association (ARA).

 You'll usually need some relevant work experience to apply for a postgraduate course.
 This is a great way of finding out if a career as an archivist is for you.